See section 13 of your adoption agreement to determine if the firm elected to allow for loans in the plan.

 - Loans are secured by the participant’s account balance.

 - Loans and withdrawals cannot be made directly from a participant’s Self-Directed Brokerage Account.

 - Payments of principal and interest must be made at least quarterly and in accordance with the amortization schedule.

 - The loan can be paid off in full at any time, but extra payments toward the principal cannot be processed.

 - The amount of any distribution may be offset by the participant’s outstanding loan balance(s) when the participant becomes entitled to a distribution of benefits under the plan, rendering the outstanding loan balance taxable.

 - Repayments should be made by payroll deduction, but if that is not possible, participants may make payments directly to the Program.
 The payment must be made for the expected amount and in the expected frequency, as outlined in the promissory note.
 The participant should submit a Loan Repayment Remittance Form (available in the Resources section at www.abaretirement.com) and a check payable to the ABA Retirement Funds Program.

 - The interest rate applied to the loan is 1% above the prime rate published in the Wall Street Journal, as reviewed quarterly.
 The Program automatically uses the current interest rate.

-- For participants invested in the Self-Directed Brokerage Account (SDBA), if assets in the base plan are insufficient to process the loan, some or all assets held in the SDBA must be liquidated and transferred to the Program’s investment options.
+- For participants invested in the Personal Choice Retirement Account (“PCRA”), if assets in the base plan are insufficient to process the loan, some or all assets held in the PCRA must be liquidated and transferred to the Program’s investment options.
 Liquidations and transfers must be initiated by the participant.

 - Interest continues to accrue on a defaulted loan.